tensorlayer/TensorLayer/docs/modules/layers.rst

  - ``layer.print_layers()`` : print network layer information in order.
  - ``layer.count_params()`` : print the number of parameters in the network.

+A network starts with the input layer and is followed by layers stacked in order.
-The initialization of a network is done by the input layer, then we can stack layers as follow: a network is a ``Layer`` class.
+A network is essentially a ``Layer`` class.
 The key properties of a network are ``network.all_params``, ``network.all_layers`` and ``network.all_drop``.
 The ``all_params`` is a list which store pointers to all network parameters in order.
 For example, the following script define a 3 layer network, then: